peterteszary/CommandCenter/README.md

 # Command Center
-This is a Repository for Git, Docker and some other commands that can be useful.
+This is a repository for Git, Docker and a few other commands that might be useful.

-# Commands
+# GitCommands
+Useful Git commands can be found in GitCommands.md.

-Find my commands in the Commands.md
+Sparse Checkout Find Git commands in SparseCheckout.md